wch/r-source/src/extra/xdr/README.txt

 xdr_double, xdr_int, xdr_string, xdrmem_create and xdrstdio_create.

-There was some further tidying up in July 2011 to enable this to be used on other systems with 32-bit longs (which is checked).
-It would be straightforward to change this to use int32_t rather than long.
+There was some further tidying up in July 2011 to enable this to be used on other systems.
+In particular, we replaced 'long' by int32_t and 'u_long' by uint32_t to ensure 32-bit types.